ros2/ros2_documentation/source/Governance/Build-Farms.rst

    :depth: 2
    :local:

-The ROS build farms are an important infrastructure to support the ROS ecosystem.
-It provides building of source and binary packages, continuous integration, testing, and analysis.
+The ROS build farms are an important infrastructure to support the ROS ecosystem, provided and maintained by `Open Robotics`_.
+It provides building of source and binary packages, continuous integration, testing, and analysis for ROS 1 resp.
+ROS 2 packages.
 There are two hosted instance for open source packages:

 #. https://build.ros.org/ for ROS 1 packages